superRaytin/superraytin.github.io/README.md

 # A blog
-This is where Raytin writes his stuff.
+This is where Leon writes his stuff.

 # License
-The `_posts` directory and their contents are Copyright Raytin.
+The `_posts` directory and their contents are Copyright Leon.
 You may not reuse anything therein without my permission.

 All other directories and files are MIT Licensed (where applicable).